-For more information on applying a color scheme, click Start, then select Help and Support.
+Help and Support For more information on applying a color scheme, click Start, then select Help and Support or Help.

-To select a color scheme:
+To select a color scheme in Windows XP:

 - 1 Click Start, then select Control Panel.
 Click Appearance and Themes. - 2 Click Display, then click the Appearance tab.